jlgridley/AdventOfCode2021/README.md

 ### Day 11

 Really enjoyed this one.
 Game of Life is more interesting than I expected.
 Dumbo octopi are apparently adorable.
 Glad they weren't dying like in Game of Life instead of flashing, which is also adorable.

+### Day 12, part 2

+ngl, this one was tough and annoying.